GCC 6.1.1 "Verilator internal fault" when trying to run on any file

 lasse@lssteady ~/tmp/vl % verilator --version Verilator 3.882 2016-03-01 rev verilator_3_882-1-gacff683

 lasse@lssteady ~/tmp/vl % verilator --lint-only flipflop.v %Error: Verilator internal fault, sorry.
 Consider trying --debug --gdbbt %Error: Command Failed /usr/bin/verilator_bin --lint-only flipflop.v

 verilator --cc or so.
 I tried other examples from the wiki article as well, same result.
 Marking this as high priority initially since it's not possible to use verilator with any basic example data, reprioritize as needed.

-#6 Updated by Wilson Snyder 10 months ago
+#6 Updated by Wilson Snyder over 3 years ago

 You're using Antergos Linux, not Arch.
 Antergos is a rolling system, so I don't know how to create the same configuration you have.
 Also I downloaded Arch and it's a PITA to install, I see this page